olivierlabayle/WDL-GWAS/docs/src/inputs.md

 These arguments must be provided or the workflow will not run.

 - `covariates_file`: A CSV file containing the set of covariates and phenotypes.
 Missing values can be either NAN, NA, NULL or an empty character.
-- `genotypes`: A PLINK BED fileset in GRCh38.
+- `genotypes`: A PLINK BED fileset in GRCh38 containing variants for all chromosomes.
+This is only used for PCA, so you can either used the typed variants or an appropriate subset of the imputed genotypes.
-- `imputed_genotypes`: A set of PLINK PGEN filesets, one for each chromosome in GRCh38.
+- `imputed_genotypes`: A set of PLINK2 PGEN filesets, one for each chromosome in GRCh38.
 - `phenotypes`: A list of phenotypes for which each GWAS will be run independently.

 ## General Options